ni/systemlink-operations-handbook/CONTRIBUTING.md

 any web server.
 For more information about building, see [MkDocs - Building the site](https://www.mkdocs.org/#building-the-site).

+## Upgrading Python Dependencies

+The included [requirements.txt](requirements.txt) file lists specific versions of each dependency and transitive dependency needed to build the handbook.
+To install the latest versions, reference the [requirements-latest.txt](requirements-latest.txt) file instead, by running `pip install -r requirements-latest.txt`.

+Upgrading versions may require changes to [stylesheets](handbook/stylesheets) or [overrides](overrides) files.
+Specifically, see the [patches README](patches) for information about upgrading the mkdocs-material dependency.

+After installing new versions, generate an updated requirements.txt file by running `pip freeze > requirements.txt`.

 ## Developer Certificate of Origin (DCO)

    Developer's Certificate of Origin 1.1